StPaulis/fabric-network-on-swarm/README.md

-## Fabric Network Orchestration Tool
+## Fabric Network Orchestration Using Docker Swarm
-This tool helps to setup Hyperledger Fabric Network by using Docker Swarm.
+This repo helps to setup Hyperledger Fabric Network by using Docker Swarm.
 By default, tool provides support to ordering service based on Solo, Kafka and Raft mode.
+In this forked version of the original repo, we define CouchDb as state database.

 **Tool Includes**
 * Support to multi VM Fabric Network setup.